nikulkarni/taskrunner/README.md

 For this exercise, you will implement a task dispatcher.
 The dispatcher will run as a service that allows the scheduling and monitoring of a set of tasks, and retrieval of their results.

-The tasks will be “test suites” which will be run from a simple javascript module, `simpletestrunnner.js`, provided in this repository.
+The tasks will be “test suites” which will be run from a simple javascript project, `simpletestrunnner.js`, provided in this repository.
 Your service will be capable of the following:

 * starting a new run of one of the included test suites on request, provided the test suite name
 * providing the status of a test run on request, including its runtime